dshadoff/Star-Spores_TRS-80_Mod1/Build_notes.md

 3. Write out the entire block, from 4F00H to 7FFFH, with an entry address of 5460H, to cassette.

-4. I did a binary comparion against an original cassette I had from the era, and ensured that my entered source was accurate (applying updates where I had overlooked errors previously).
+4. I did a binary comparison against an original cassette I had from the era, and ensured that my entered source was accurate (applying updates where I had overlooked errors previously).